Football helmet: Materials design

 Vijay Gupta, a professor at UCLA, has done research and produced a special polymer that if added as a layer on the inside of football helmets can produce up to a 25% decrease in the g-forces a player would experience.
 This reduction of forces would produce a similar amount of reduction of the probability of a player suffering a concussion from the same hits.

 There are also ongoing efforts to improve the selection of energy absorbing materials in football helmets.
 Some researchers are using computational methods to sort through libraries of known materials.
 Others are developing entirely new foams or by layering existing foams to create a composite that absorbs energy better.

 Foams tend to be stiffer at lower temperatures.
 Researchers are currently looking into ways to minimize the impact of temperature on foam stiffness in order to give players maximal protection in all weather.

-One company in particular that has been making large strides is Windpact which has a new type of foam that they call “foam in an airbag”, or “Crash Cloud”, which compresses when energy is absorbed and dissipates the energy through impact vents then rapidly reinflates.
-Current foams are limited by certain factors the affect the usefulness of the foam which is the limited amount of space inside of a helmet.
-Helmets cannot be too big or be too constricting on the player so a balance must be found between performance and safety.
+One company in particular that has been making large strides is Windpact, which has a new type of foam that they call "foam in an airbag", or "Crash Cloud", which compresses when energy is absorbed and dissipates the energy through impact vents, then rapidly reinflates.
+Current foams are limited by certain factors that affect the usefulness of the foam, which is the limited amount of space inside of a helmet.
+Helmets cannot be too big or be too constricting on the player, so a balance must be found between performance and safety.
 Another limitation is that not every hit is equal to another.
-Foams inside of today's helmets perform best when impacted directly and are not the best at hits coming from different angles or “rotational impacts”.
+Foams inside of today's helmets perform best when impacted directly and are not the best at hits coming from different angles or "rotational impacts".

 Crash Cloud units can either replace the padding in the helmets that are already present or line the inside of the helmet alongside the padding that is already there.
 Crash Cloud foams can control the rate of airflow to meet certain application's needs.
 This could be usefully paired with data that is being collected about the types of hits that certain positions in football experience.
 Different positions get hit differently and in different areas so adjusting the helmet to meet that position is where research is moving towards now.

 During testing, Windpact took one of the leading helmet football helmet manufacturers, Riddell, and took one of their helmets to implement Crash Cloud technology inside it.
 Before adding Crash Cloud, the normal Riddell helmet ranked #18th in protection compared to other helmets.
 With Crash Cloud it jumped to #3 overall.
 This is without changing any of the design of the helmet, just by adding to what already exists.